-Methods: Summary data on the proportions in different disease categories and the HRQoL in each state was used alongside other sources to generate estimates of the mean HRQoL in each of the three categories for which cost data were available.
-These estimates incorporate the known uncertainty about the expected HRQoL in each of the seven states and known uncertainty about the distribution of the seven categories within each of the three categories.
-The approach was used to generate HRQoL multipliers, rather than just HRQoL values, in order to allow estimates of the effect of diseases to be applied to populations with different baseline HRQoL levels.
+Methods: An informal Bayesian simulation approach was used to estimate, with credible intervals, the estimated mean HRQoLs of patients in each of the three state categorisation system given summary data reported in the seven state categorisation system..
+The approach incorporates the known uncertainty about both the expected HRQoL in each of the seven states and known uncertainty about the proportion of patients in each of the seven categories.
+The three-state estimates produced were compared with older estimates to assess face validity.

 Results: Estimates of mean HRQoL were produced for each of the three categories incorporating the above uncertainties, so both cost and HRQoL were available to be used at the same level of aggregation within an economic model.
+The new three-state estimates produced were similar to much older estimates, with differences suggesting and reflecting improved patient outcomes.